coredns/coredns.io/content/blog/enable-disable-plugins.md

 CoreDNS' [plugins](/plugins) (or [external plugins](/explugins)) can be enabled or disabled on the fly by specifying (or not specifying) it in the [Corefile](/2017/07/23/corefile-explained/).
-But you can also compile CoreDNS with only the plugin you *need* and leave the rest completely out.
+But you can also compile CoreDNS with only the plugins you *need* and leave the rest completely out.

 There are two ways to achieve that.
 It could be done via compile-time configuration file with CoreDNS code base update.
 It also could be achieved without modifying CoreDNS code.